Glenwood Intermediate School - Frequently Asked Questions

 Q. What should I do if my child needs to take medication at school?

 A. There is a medication policy form in the student handbook that needs to be filled out for any prescription that needs to be taken during school hours.
-Over the counter medication has to be accompanied with a prescription.
-Click here to download the "Authorization for Medication" form.
+Over-the-counter medication must also be signed by the student's health care provider.
+Click here to download the Over-the-Counter Medicine form.

 Q. Where do I find information about field trips?